 - NGINX App Protect 2.0 enhances security for Kubernetes and APIs.

-NGINX App Protect 2.0 introduces new integrations with the NGINX Ingress Controller for Kubernetes, more advanced API security, and improved user signature updating capabilities.
+NGINX App Protect 2.0 introduces new integrations with NGINX Ingress Controller for Kubernetes, more advanced API security, and improved user signature updating capabilities.
 NGINX App Protect is a lightweight, fast WAF designed to “shift security left”.
 Because NGINX App Protect deploys as an API‑enabled WAF natively on NGINX Plus, you can build it into CI/CD pipelines and introduce it as an automated component earlier in the software delivery lifecycle.

 NGINX App Protect 2.0 released last week.
 You can start a free trial along with NGINX Plus right now.